maplibre/maplibre-gl-js/README.md

 #### Compatibility branch

-Maplibre v1 is completely backward compatible with Mapbox v1.
+MapLibre v1 is completely backward compatible with Mapbox v1.
 This compatibility branch (named 1.x) is tagged v1 on npm, and its current version is 1.15.3.

 #### CDN Links